20b2122/Code_Refactoring/part_3.md

 		cornerStore.getCostOfProducts();

 	}

-	// BAD CODE 3
-	// Why Is it Bad to Assign Many Values to a Temp?
+	/* // BAD CODE 3 - Why Is it Bad to Assign Many Values to a Temp?

-	/*
-	double temp = totalCost / numberOfProducts;
+	// because the name is not descriptive and possible to forget what it means double temp = totalCost / numberOfProducts;

 	temp = temp + shipping;